sieteunoseis/timbers-wallpaper/README.md

 ## Version History

+### v2.7.6 (May 27, 2025)

+- Fixed match time display to correctly show times in Pacific Time (PT)
+- Improved match row positioning to avoid overlap with footer text
+- Added responsive layout adjustments for different screen sizes

+### v2.7.5 (May 27, 2025)

+- Increased SCHEDULE_BOTTOM_MARGIN from 280px to 340px to prevent footer overlap
+- Improved vertical spacing between match row and footer text
+- Fixed match display positioning for all device sizes

+### v2.7.4 (May 27, 2025)

+- Refactored layout with named constants for all vertical positioning
+- Added layout variables for consistent spacing and dimensions
+- Improved maintainability with centralized positioning variables
+- Standardized padding and spacing for match display elements

+### v2.7.3 (May 27, 2025)

+- Fixed match row positioning to prevent footer overlap
+- Synchronized positioning and formatting between main and alternate versions
+- Updated match row to use fixed position relative to bottom
+- Applied consistent time formatting and padding

+### v2.7.2 (May 27, 2025)

+- Fixed syntax error in match display loop
+- Fixed initialization of match section variables
+- Removed duplicate match display code
+- Ensured correct positioning of match row above footer

 ### v2.7.1 (May 27, 2025)

 - Moved match row to just above the footer for better layout balance